The latest information on project activities, road closures, and detours.

 Beginning in mid-August and continuing through October, crews will perform various restoration activities along Girard Road and Marina Boulevard.

-Increased truck traffic in the project area is scheduled for approximately the next four weeks.
+Increased truck traffic in the project area is scheduled through early October.
 Trucks will import material to the work area north of the Main Post Tunnels.
 This trucking traffic is expected to occur every weekday during normal work hours.
-Intermittently, trucks will also off-haul the stockpile across from the Palace of Fine Arts.

 The Presidio Parkway final design provides new connections from the Presidio to Crissy Field for pedestrians and bicyclists to enjoy.
 In addition to continuous sidewalks and bicycle lanes along Girard Road opening in late September, future landscaping and increased green space will create opportunities for outdoor recreation for years to come.